josevalim/portal/README.md

 In the example above, we created a new agent, passing a function that returns the initial state of an empty list.
 The agent returns `{:ok, #PID<0.61.0>}`.

 Curly brackets in Elixir specify a tuple; the tuple above contains the atom `:ok` and a process identifier (PID).
 We use atoms in Elixir as tags.
-In the example above, we are tagging the agents as successfully started.
+In the example above, we are tagging the agent as successfully started.

 The `#PID<...>` is a process identifier for the agent.
 When we say processes in Elixir, we don't mean Operating System processes, but rather Elixir Processes, which are light-weight and isolated, allowing us to run hundreds of thousands of them on the same machine.